How to Write Software Documentation in 7 Simple Steps

 Depending on your researching, formatting, and writing skills, it can take anywhere from a single to multiple rounds of edits to get the final document.

-Furthermore, it’s not always a one-man effort.
-It requires close collaboration with the relevant stakeholders, software developers, and all the other parties directly or indirectly involved with the project.
+Furthermore, it’s not always a one-person effort.
+It requires close collaboration with the relevant stakeholders, software developers, and other parties directly or indirectly involved with the project.

-By following the best practices, touching all the pain-points, and most importantly, staying within the scope, you can easily prepare a great software documentation in no time.
+By following the best practices, touching all the pain points, and most importantly, staying within the scope, you can easily prepare excellent software documentation in no time.